Lonsdale Quay: Station information

-Station layout

 Entrances

 The Lonsdale Quay SeaBus terminal is served by a single entrance at the south end of the bus exchange.
 Chadwick Court is the street closest to the entrance, though it also connects to the bus exchange.

 Transit connections

 A covered bus loop is connected to Lonsdale Quay, from which passengers can board buses to Grouse Mountain, Lynn Valley, West Vancouver and other points of interest on the North Shore.
 Bus bay assignments are as follows: